Key Takeaways

 As roofs are most exposed to the harsh sun throughout the day, they contribute the most towards the heat gain.
 On a hot summer afternoon, conventional rooftops can reach temperatures of 150°F or more.

-If you are not using some form of insulated rooftop, or if there is no sufficient rooftop ventilation, then all that heat will be transferred to your home.
+If you are not using some form of insulated roof, or if there is insufficient roof ventilation, all that heat will be transferred to your home.

-Rooftop ventilation, allows the hot air to flow out of the attic, which prevents your home from getting overheated.
-You can enable rooftop ventilation by opening your attic windows or using roof vents and fans to improve the airflow.
+Rooftop ventilation allows hot air to escape from the attic, preventing your home from overheating.
+You can improve rooftop ventilation by opening your attic windows or installing roof vents and fans.

 6. Night Flushing

-To effectively apply this concept, you need to take into account the climate of the area you live in, your building design, and the ventilation options in your home.
+To effectively apply this concept, you need to take into account the climate of your area, your building’s design, and the ventilation options in your home.

 7. Shading for Solar Control

-Shading allows you to block some of the direct sunlight that can enter your home.
-When shading your home, you should also take into account the sun’s position and the areas of your house where the sun glare hits most.
+Shading helps block some of the direct sunlight entering your home.
+When shading your home, you should also take into account the sun’s position and the areas of your house where the sun’s glare hits most.

 Direct sunlight will hit the side of your home that faces the equator.
 These areas should be focused on when attaching shading devices.

 One of the most common areas to shade is your windows.
-This is because sunlight usually enters your home through the window glass, and the intense glare of it causes your internal climate to rise.
+This is because sunlight usually enters your home through windows, and its intense glare causes your indoor temperature to rise.

 To prevent sunlight exposure, you can do the following:

-- Use energy-efficient window shading devices like awnings and shading louvers on your windows.
-Verticle louvers on the west and east side will block the direct morning and afternoon sun.
-Horizontal louvers block the direct sun on the north decade.
+- Use energy-efficient window-shading devices, such as awnings and shading louvers, on your windows.
+Vertical louvers on the west and east sides will block the direct morning and afternoon sun.
+Horizontal louvers block the direct sun on the north facade.

 - Install overhangs over your windows.
-You can also invest in doubled glazed windows to block sun glares.
+You can also invest in double-glazed windows to block sun glare.

 - You can also have tinted glass in your windows to block the amount of sunlight entering your home.

-- Apart from that, you can also apply low-emissivity coating and films to your window to prevent heat gain within your home.
+- Apart from that, you can also apply low-emissivity coatings and films to your windows to prevent heat gain in your home.

-- You can also use the natural vegetation around your household, like trees, to provide coverage.
+- You can also use the natural vegetation around your home, such as trees, to provide cover.
 It is best if these trees are by the east and west-facing sides of the building.
 This is so they can block the light rays as the sun rises and sets.

 8. Landscape Design

-In increasing urban lifestyles, it is important to keep your surroundings in mind.
-You must have an outdoor landscape with a lot of vegetation, trees, and plants to promote a naturally cool environment outside your home.
+In increasingly urban lifestyles, it is important to keep your surroundings in mind.
+You must have an outdoor landscape with plenty of vegetation, including trees and plants, to create a naturally cool environment outside your home.

 - A strategically placed tree, like right outside your windows, will block the sunlight from hitting your home.
-Trees can also help in filtering wind toward the direction of your home if they are arranged to form a breeze path.
+Trees can also help filter wind toward your home if they are arranged to form a breeze path.
 As a plus point, they help purify the surrounding air.

 - You can also add water accessories, such as a decorative fountain or a backyard pond, to encourage a cool environment.
-These water accessories absorb the surrounding heat and go through the evaporative process, where the liquid turns to gas (explained below).
+These water accessories absorb surrounding heat and undergo evaporation, in which the liquid turns into gas (explained below).

-- Green roofs are also a great design feature to add; the natural vegetation on your rooftop will act as an insulator and prevent heat from entering through your roof.
+- Green roofs are also a great design feature; the natural vegetation on your rooftop will act as an insulator, preventing heat from entering through your roof.
 This will keep your ceilings cool in the summer.

 9. Cooling Air With Water

-In technical terms, evaporation is a process in which a liquid substance like water absorbs heat energy and turns it into vapor.
-As the water turns into vapor, it leaves behind a cooling effect by soaking up the surrounding heat.
+In technical terms, evaporation is a process in which a liquid substance, such as water, absorbs heat energy and turns into vapor.
+As water turns into vapor, it leaves behind a cooling effect by absorbing the surrounding heat.

-By utilizing the evaporative process, you can use the water from your pond or backyard fountain to absorb the heat in the environment.
-It is better to position the bodies of water near windows and doors so that they can cool the air that is entering indoors and reduce the overall temperature of your home.
+By using the evaporative process, you can use water from your pond or backyard fountain to absorb heat from the environment.
+It is better to position bodies of water near windows and doors so they can cool the air entering your home and reduce your home’s overall temperature.
 This will allow you to enjoy a pleasant indoor climate.

 You must consider the climate of your area if you want to implement this passive cooling technique.
-Evaporation is most effective in dry climates; this is because, during the evaporation process, moisture levels in your surroundings will also increase.
+Evaporation is most effective in dry climates because, during the evaporation process, moisture levels in your surroundings also increase.

-To achieve the most out of this method, you need to ensure there is a constant supply of water for the evaporative process.
-You must also see to it that it is in a well-ventilated area so that there is greater airflow.
+To get the most out of this method, you need to ensure a constant supply of water for the evaporative process.
+You must also ensure it is in a well-ventilated area to improve airflow.

 10. Earth Coupling